dustingetz/dustingetz.github.io/pages/The Curse of Development.md

-public:: true

-- > The depth of any transaction is limited by the depth of the shallower party.
-If the situational developmental gap between two people is sufficiently small, the more evolved person will systematically LOSE.
+- > The depth of any transaction is limited by the depth of the **shallower party**.
+If the situational developmental gap between two people is sufficiently small, **the more evolved person will systematically LOSE**.
   >
   > Three forces in play:
   > ㅤ